OpenModelica/OpenModelica/UsersGuide/source/debugger.rst

 write the xml file containing the transformation tracing information.

 Enable -d=infoXmlOperations in Tools->Options->Simulation (see section
-:ref:`omedit-settings-simulation`) OR alternatively click on the checkbox *Generate operations in the info xml* in Tools->Options->Debugger (see section :ref:`omedit-settings-debugger`) which performs the same thing.
+:ref:`omedit-options-simulation`) OR alternatively click on the checkbox *Generate operations in the info xml* in Tools->Options->Debugger (see section :ref:`omedit-options-debugger`) which performs the same thing.

 This adds all the transformations performed by OpenModelica on the